Nemipterus randalli

 Nemipterus randalli, or Randall's threadfin bream, is a species of ray-finned fish from the family Nemipteridae, the threadfin breams, which is native to the western Indian Ocean and the Red Sea, it has invaded the eastern Mediterranean by Lessepsian migration through the Suez Canal.

+Taxonomy

+Nemipterus randalli was first formally described in 1986 by the Australian ichthyologist Barry C. Russell with its type locality given as the fish market in Bahrain in the Persian Gulf.
+The 5th edition of Fishes of the World classifies Nemipterus within the family Nemipteridae which it places in the order Spariformes.

+Etymology

+Nemipterus randalli has a specific name which honours the American ichthyologist John Ernest Randall of the Bishop Museum who provided Russell with specimens of threadfin breams for his studies.

 Description

 Nemipterus randalli has an ellipsoid body which is slightly compressed with a single, continuous dorsal fin composed of 10 spines and 9 soft rays, with its membrane lacking incisions.
 The anal fin is slightly pointed towards the rear.
 The caudal fin is forked and has a long filament which extends from the upper edge of its upper lobe, although the filament is frequently missing.
 The pectoral fin is pointed and long, extending to the anus.
 The first ray of the pelvic fin is also long and reaches the origin of the anal fin.
 The mouth is terminal with a single row of conical teeth on both jaws and 5-6 canine-like teeth on premaxilla and the dentary.
 The body is scaly even the upper surface of the head down to the midpoint of the eye and there are three rows of scales on the preoperculum.
 The body is pinkish in colour, which is darker on the back fading silvery-pink on the belly, there are four pale yellow longitudinal stripes on the flanks, the upper stripe starts at eye level and runs to caudal peduncle.
 The other three stripes are close to each other and there is a yellow spot on the cheek and another on the operculum.
 They grow to a maximum length of 30 cm but are normally 5–20 cm.
 The dorsal fin is pale bluish in colour with a red margin and yellow markings clustered towards the base, the caudal fin also has a red margin.